How to create a sprite sheet

 Sprite strips are a good start — but also a waste of memory in many cases.
 If you plan to create a game, you should optimize the sprite sheet.

-- 1Select the game engine (optional)Click the Data Format button and select whichever you game engine you want to use.
+- 1Select the game engine (optional)Click the Data Format button and select the game engine you want to use.
 TexturePacker supports 30+ engines and can be extended to support your own.
 Use Sprite Sheet Only to create a sprite sheet without using a game engine.

 - 2Add your spritesDrag & drop your sprites onto TexturePacker's center view.
 You can also drop a whole folder with all your sprites.